scala/actors-migration/README.md

-This will publish to the project main page once it is established.
+For information on the Actors Migration Kit please refer to the [project page](http://scala.github.com/actors-migration/index.html).

+## Development notes

+To build this project you will need the [SBT 0.12.x](http://www.scala-sbt.org/release/docs/Getting-Started/Setup.html).